Izzat al-Nuss

-Izzat al-Nuss (عزت النص; 1912–1976) was a Syrian politician who became the President and Prime Minister of Syria from 20 November to 14 December 1961.
+Izzat al-Nuss (عزت النص; 1912–1976) was a Syrian politician who was the president and prime minister of Syria from 20 November to 14 December 1961.

 Biography

-Born in Damascus, al-Nuss studied literature at the University of Paris, then he returned to Syria and held several positions in the Ministry of Education.
-He later served as a secretary to President Hashim al-Atassi from March to September 1955, then worked in the University of Damascus until 1961, when Maamun al-Kuzbari appointed him as Minister of Education and later in charge of the provisional government during the parliamentary elections.
-He was also the interim Minister of Defense and Minister of Foreign Affairs and Expatriates until 22 December 1961.
+Born in Damascus, al-Nuss studied literature at the University of Paris, then returned to Syria and held several positions in the Ministry of Education.
+He later served as a secretary to President Hashim al-Atassi from March to September 1955, then worked in the University of Damascus until 1961, when Maamun al-Kuzbari appointed him as minister of education and later in charge of the provisional government during the parliamentary elections.
+He was also the interim minister of defense and minister of foreign affairs and expatriates until 22 December 1961.

-He died in 1976 in Damascus, aged 64.
+He died in 1976 in Damascus, at age 64.